 Now, after you planned what should be added into your profile, let’s see where to implement these changes:

-For example: I’m a project manager; there are many project managers in the market.
-However, my career trajectory is unique – I have a combination of technical expertise and management skills.
-That’s one of my greatest advantages that I bring to the table.
+For example, I’m a project manager.
+There are many project managers in the market.
+However, my career trajectory is unique—I have a combination of technical expertise and management skills.
+That’s one of my greatest advantages.

-Share articles, posts, and certificates that represents your professional facade.
-That section is located on the top of the profile, so it catches the audience.
+Share articles, posts, and certificates that represent your professional facade.
+The section is located at the top of the profile, so it catches the audience’s attention.

-Place the skills that represents your professional target on the top.
+Place the skills that represent your professional target on the top.

 Job Experience

 This section is more than a resume.
-You have the opportunity to make it more interesting and less dull by content and media.
+You can make it more interesting and less dull by using content and media.

 The guidelines for this section are:

-1. Describe your achievemts, not only your responsibilities.
+- Describe your achievements, not only your responsibilities.
 Your potential employer wants to see the value you brought, not only what you’ve done.

-3. Make sure your company name is identified by LinkedIn; I’ve seen some profiles that the employer was misspelled.
+- Make sure your company name is identified by LinkedIn; I’ve seen some profiles where the employer’s name is misspelled.

 Make Your Text Visually Appealing